Harriet Cohen: Biography

+She died in London.
+Her ashes rest in the Memorial Gardens at Stoke Poges, Buckinghamshire.

 Efforts for refugees from Nazism

 Harriet Cohen met the American journalist Dorothy Thompson in 1930 on her first tour of America, a tour which took in New York, Washington and the Library of Congress and Chicago, thus finally establishing a name for herself on the International stage.
 It was a meeting that was to change Cohen's life and awaken her Jewish consciousness.
 In 1933 Harriet Cohen travelled to Vienna to play a number of concerts, staying with Dorothy Thompson.
 She was profoundly moved by the plight of refugees, both Jewish and non-Jewish, who were pouring into the city from Germany.
 Thompson and Cohen were to correspond about the plight of Jewish refugees in Austria and Germany.
 Cohen was then able to pass on information from Thompson directly to the British Prime Minister, Ramsay MacDonald, who was at this time her intimate friend.
 Cohen met Thompson every time she went to America thereafter.
 From 1933 Cohen committed herself to work in Britain and the United States on behalf of refugees.
 This would result in a concert in America with Albert Einstein in 1934 to raise funds to bring Jewish scientists out of Germany.

 In 1935 Ramsay MacDonald warned Cohen not to travel through Germany because the British Government would not be able to provide immunity for her.
 Soon after, Adolf Hitler passed the Nuremberg laws totally excluding Jews from public life.